 As for those Levi’s, I’ll bet they’re dark indigo.
 That dye is notorious for bleeding and transferring.
 I don’t have a surefire way to “set” the dye, but there is some evidence out there that soaking them in white household vinegar may help.
 Fill a container with warm water, add 2 cups of vinegar and then let them soak for a few hours.
 Rinse, launder as usual in cold water.
 Never put dark indigo denim in the dryer.

-Q3: Do you know of a good source to compare the pros and cons of Medicare Advantage vs. Medigap plans.
+Can you recommend a good source to compare the pros and cons of Medicare Advantage vs. Medigap plans?
 All the sources I have found seem to have a clear bias toward one or the other, often seeming to be promoting their own business.
 I’m not looking for specific plan details, just a balanced comparison of the two kinds of coverage.
 Thank you for all of the wonderful information you provide!

 A: According to the Insurance Information Institute, most insurers extend coverage for learners on the customer’s existing policy.
 However, this is not required by law, so it is difficult to say if your company does or not.
 In that they are vague when you inquire, I’d be a little suspicious, myself.